 Purchases that might invite interest: Even with a 0% purchase offer, you might be charged interest on cash advances (where you withdraw money from your card), foreign currency purchases, and BPAY payments.
 The card’s PDS will outline eligible and ineligible transactions.

 0% on Credit Card Purchase Offers - Frequently Asked Questions

-Card provider: In the world of credit card providers, there are big fish and little fish.
-Big fish, such as the Big Four, have bigger budgets, which can make it easier to provide bigger introductory offers.
-Smaller institutions, such as credit unions and member-owned banks tend to rely more on low ongoing costs rather than big introductory offers.
+The card provider: In the world of credit card providers, there are big fish and little fish.
+Big fish, such as the Big Four banks, have bigger budgets, which can make it easier to provide bigger introductory offers.
+Smaller institutions, like credit unions and member-owned banks tend to rely more on low ongoing costs rather than big introductory offers.